 - Haematospermia is not uncommon and may affect men of any age after puberty.

-- Its peak incidence is in men aged 30 to 40 years.
+- Its peak incidence is in men aged 30-40 years.

-- More than 90% of patients have no prior genitourinary symptoms or significant factors in their history.
+- The majority of patients have no prior genitourinary symptoms or significant factors in their history.

 Blood in the ejaculate is the only symptom.